neilpmayhew/udacity-data-eng-nd/prj-1-data-modelling-postgres/README.md

 #### process_song_file

 Takes path to a JSON file and a cursor.
 Using pandas read_json function it reads in the data as a data frame.
-Then for the artists and songs tables it selects the appropriate values as a python list which it supplies as parameters along with an sql INSERT statement template to the cursor to execute write data into the database.
+Then for the artists and songs tables it selects the appropriate values as a python list which it supplies as parameters along with an sql INSERT statement template to the cursor to execute and write data into the database.

 #### process_log_file